Enhanced steady-state coherence via repeated system-bath interactions: Introduction

-Our results show that even for the composite system-bath interactions taken into account, there exist certain scenarios in which the sufficient conditions found in~\cite{SSC_Radim} are not applicable for SSC generation in the context of collision models describing open quantum dynamics.
+Our results show that even for the composite system-bath interactions taken into account, there exist specific scenarios (for instance, when the RWA is not valid) in which the sufficient conditions found in~\cite{SSC_Radim} are not applicable for SSC generation in the context of collision models describing open quantum dynamics.
 This is due to the physically different way of modelling the thermal bath in this work, compared to \cite{SSC_Radim}, showing that these two approaches are not equivalent from the perspective of SSC generation.